ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Easy sharing of Whiteboard from Surface hub | Agency Decision | Depending on the location and configuration of the Surface Hub/s within the organisation this setting may be configured.

 ## Microsoft Forms
+Microsoft Forms is a form and survey tool.
+It offers a variety of external sharing and collaboration options including:
+* Sharing links - Sharing the link to external party for form population.
+* Collaboration of layout and structure - Collaboration on the design of a form.
+* Sharing templates - Sharing a form as a template for external parties to leverage.
+* Sharing results - Sharing the results of a form with external parties.

+By default, Microsoft Forms can be configured to capture the names of all people within the organisation who complete a form or survey.
+This can also be configured on a form by form basis.
+Forms can also be configured to allow images from Bing and videos from YouTube to be embedded.

+Surveys and forms can be leveraged for potentially malicious purposes.
+Phishing protection for Microsoft Forms scans forms that only allow in organisation responses for common phishing questions.
+If they are detect the form is prevented from being distributed or shared.

 Decision Point | Design Decision | Justification
 --- | --- | ---